Herbert Wertheim College of Engineering Drop Policy

 Graduation Check

-All CpE graduating seniors are required to complete a graduation check, during advance registration prior to your last year (semester).
-Please provide an updated Academic Success Plan so that you and your advisor can make sure you will have satisfied your graduation requirements for your intended semester of graduation.
+All CpE graduating seniors are required to complete a graduation check during advance registration prior to their last semester.
+Students will be required to provide an updated Academic Success Plan so that they and their advisor can ensure they will have satisfied the graduation requirements for the intended semester of graduation.

-Prior to the end of add drop week, during your last semester you are required to look over your degree audit to ensure if reflects your academic accomplishments and that all coursework is satisfying the correct requirement.
-An email should be sent to your advisor
+Prior to the end of add / drop week during the last semester, students are required to look over their degree audit to ensure if reflects their academic accomplishments and that all coursework is satisfying the correct requirements.
+An email should then be sent to your advisor.

 Exit Survey